emrekentli/detecthub/README.md

 ### A project to demonstrate easy integration of YoloV5 in Django WebApp

-Note: This is not a full-fledged production ready app though can be scaled to work as one.

 ## Features of the WebApp

 - Create/Edit ImageSets.
 - Upload multiple images with dropzonejs to the selected ImageSet.
 - Convert uploaded image size to 640 x 640.
 (For faster detection)
-- Upload/update a custom pre-trained model.(If you have offline files of a model)
+- Upload/update a custom pre-trained model.
 - YoloV5 models will download upon selection.
-(Active internet connection required for this step.)
 - Detect object on an image with YoloV5/custom pre-trained model.

 ### Note